canton7/StateMechanic/README.md

 Installation
 ------------

 StateMechinic has not yet been released.
-Check back sooN!
+Check back soon!

 Quick Start